toitlang/toit/README.md

 * [Ninja](https://ninja-build.org/)
 * [GCC](https://gcc.gnu.org/)
 * [Go >= 1.16](https://go.dev/)
+* python-is-python3: on Ubuntu machines
+* glibc-tools: optional and only available on newer Ubuntus

 If you are using a Linux distribution with `apt` capabilities, you can issue the following command to install these: